ku-eecs330/lab-schedule/Lab-1/Lab-1_fall24.md

 ### Testing and Grading

-You will be submitting your code via GitHub repository created for EECS330.For this Lab, once you are done with set up  and push `HelloWorld.py` onto Github repo and completes your Lab work.
+You will be submitting your code via GitHub repository created for EECS330.
+For this Lab, once you are done with set up and push `HelloWorld.py` onto Github repo and completes your Lab work.

 ### Submission and Deadline
 Please submit through GitHub and grades will be posted based on completed work with out any issues.